Subscribe

 Limited by what one device can do

-When do you absolutely need scalability?
+When do you need software scalability in development?

-Many companies sideline scalability in software engineering in favor of lower costs and shorter software development lifecycles.
+Many companies sideline scalability in software engineering in favor of lower costs and shorter software development cycles.
 And even though there are a few cases where scalability is not an essential system quality attribute, in most situations, you need to consider it from the early stages of your product life cycle.

 When software scalability is not needed: